Aashishishish/NID_P5JS_AashishAnand/Week 1 Weekend Assignment/Final/Documentation.md

 Moving the background instead of the character.

-Trying both the sprites to work together with and without inputs.
+Trying to get both the sprites to work together with and without inputs.

 Turning to night.